 Commissioned works include the one woman show Fractured and a dance collaborative called Next of Kin for The Wayward Artist.
 She is also a member of the PlayGround-LA Writers Pool, LAFPI, Dramatists Guild, Playwrights' Center and a mentor for WriteGirl.

 A Director as well, Desireé received a National Directing Fellowship awarded by the Stage Directors and Choreographers Society.
-Directing credits include: Dayton Playhouse, LA Broads Female Playwrights Festival, Exposition Review Festival of Short Plays, Athena Cats New Works Festival, Assistant Director at the O’Neill National Playwrights Conference and Assistant Director at South Coast Repertory.
+Directing credits include: Dayton Playhouse, California State University Fullerton, LA Broads Female Playwrights Festival, Exposition Review Festival of Short Plays and Athena Cats New Works Festival.
 Currently directing In the Valley of the Shadow by Katherine Cortez.

 Desireé obtained her B.A. in Theatre Arts with a minor in Women's Studies with the a focus of using art for social justice.